-- Combination of the Remission of Rates Policy, Water by Meter Leak Write-off Policy and the Coastal Erosion Policy into a single policy. - Change the statement 'Ratepayers who own or occupy rating units, which have some feature of cultural, natural or historic heritage which is voluntarily protected, may qualify for a remission of rates under this section of the policy' to add 'rating units that are protected under the Combined District Plan as a site of significance for Māori'. - Minor editorial and formatting improvements have been made to make the policy easier to understand.

-• Consistency of language and terms have been applied.
+- Combination of the Remission of Rates Policy, Water by Meter Leak Write-off Policy and the Coastal Erosion Policy into a single policy. - Minor editorial and formatting improvements have been made to make the policy easier to understand. - Consistency of language and terms have been applied.